jermnelson/Colorado-Springs-Friends-Meeting-Website/2011/eleventh-month/MinutesForMeetingForWorshipForBusiness.rst

        scheduler to find a time for us to meet.

     f. **Library**

+       No report.

 4. Old business

-    A. Friends expressed interest in a discussion group about a book offered by FGC The Wisdom to Know the Difference by Eileen Flanagan.
+    a.
+Friends expressed interest in a discussion group about a book offered by FGC The Wisdom to Know the Difference by Eileen Flanagan.
        `Molly`_ will order books and schedule a discussion time in January.
 Please contact her so she can order enough books.
 Those interested will contact `Molly`_.

-    B. `Molly`_ will have queries from the IMYM documents concerning the IMYM Task Group Recommendations and FCNL representation ready in time for the December Potluck.
+    b. `Molly`_ will have queries from the IMYM documents concerning the IMYM Task Group Recommendations and FCNL representation ready in time for the December Potluck.

-    C. Hospitality time after meeting and 1st Sunday potlucks remain Friendly times of fellowship.
+    c.
+Hospitality time after meeting and 1st Sunday potlucks remain Friendly times of fellowship.

-    D. We returned to the question of the `Sheii Koeii`_ Quaker Farming Community near Gardner, CO and how we can support them.
+    d.
+We returned to the question of the Sheii Koeii Quaker Farming Community near Gardner, CO and how we can support them.
        `Genie`_ suggested that the question is really for Mountain View to decide and then ask us. `Bill`_ and `Genie`_ are not in a